The Team

 David Rheinheimer, Ph.D., Post-doctoral Researcher, Hydrosystems Group, University of Massachusetts Amherst.
 Dr. Rheinheimer conceptualized OpenAgua and is involved in all aspects of its development, including vision, strategic planning, project management and technical leadership; to-date, he has been the primary developer of OpenAgua.
 His primary interests are in developing and leveraging decision support technologies to improve strategic management of water and energy resources.

 Don Park.
 Don, who currently a graduate student in the UMass Hydrosystems Research Group, has previous experience in the startup world and cloud software management, and provides valuable insights into the application development process.
-Don also maintains a list of useful articles related to programming conventions, Programming and You!.
+Don also maintains a list of useful articles related to programming conventions, .

 Laura Elisa-Garza, M.S., Center for Water for Latin America and the Caribbean, Tecnológico de Monterrey.
 Laura led the study to demonstrate OpenAgua for the city of Monterrey, Mexico, and contributed to documentation and visual design.